a8356555/DeepLearningDeployment/README.md

 ## <a name="ex">Experiment
 1. CPU: Pytorch vs ONNX Runtime vs TVM vs OpenVINO
     * There's no difference among frameworks. (e-10)
-    * TVM is slower than Pytorch, probably not the best tuning or configuration.
+    * TVM is slower than Pytorch, probably because the parameter num_measure_trials is too small.
     * ONNX Runtime is approximately 1.3x ~ 2x faster than Pytorch.
     * ONNX Runtime on C++ is slower than on python, probably not the best implementation or too much overhead.
     * ONNX Runtime using ctypes to call .so lib is much more slower, probably because of too much calling overhead.